BerndHagen/Medio-YouTube-Converter/README.md

 # **Medio - YouTube Converter**

-**Medio** is a user-friendly software solution designed for efficiently downloading YouTube content.
+**Medio** is a user-friendly software solution designed for downloading YouTube content.
 Whether you need to download videos, extract audio or save entire playlists, Medio offers a comprehensive solution.
 Its intuitive interface allows to effortlessly input a YouTube link, select the preferred quality and filename, and start downloading with just a few clicks.

 ### **Key Features**